linuschirchir/linuschirchir.github.io/README.md

 ## Introduction

 This repository is the foundation of my personal portfolio website, where I share insights and projects related to data science, artificial intelligence, machine learning, and health information systems.
-It includes sections such as my blog, professional CV, and various projects that I have worked on.
+It includes sections such as my blog, professional CV, and various projects.
 The website is built using the [Quarto](https://quarto.org) framework, hosted on GitHub Pages, and uses a custom domain, [linuschirchir.com](https://linuschirchir.com), deployed via GoDaddy.

 ## Prerequisites